 Quadropole mass spectrometer in vacuum chamber.
 Measurement of molecules up to an atomic mass of 200 amu.

 FTIR instrument with a gas cell with long optical path length.
 Requires that the infrared light is absorbed by the molecule, but has a very low detection limit.
-Hydrogen, oxygen and nitrogen are not visible, but, e.g., carbon dioxide (CO2), ammonia (NH3), methane (CH4), and other hydrocarbons and refrigerants show good signals.
+Hydrogen, oxygen and nitrogen are not visible, but, e.g., carbon dioxide (CO2), ammonia (NH3), methane (CH4), and other hydrocarbons and nitrous oxide and refrigerants show good signals.

 Furthermore, we have previously used Thermal Conductivity Transmission for detection of hydrogen and an NDIR detector for carbon dioxide (CO2).